manueldinisjunior/manueldinisjunior/README.md

 # 💫 About Me:
-    🌱 I’m currently learning German
+    🌱 I’m currently learning Software Engineering & German
     👯 I’m looking to collaborate on Website & Apps Development
-    👨‍💻 All of my projects are available at <a href="https://manueldinisjunior.com">Web-Portfolio</a>
-    📫 How to reach me <a href="mailto:info@manueldinisjunior.com">E-Mail</a>
+    👨‍💻 All of my projects are available at my web-portfolio: https://manueldinisjunior.com 📫 How to reach me: info@manueldinisjunior.com

 ## 🌐 Socials: